-Appreciating nature at the heart of Puez–Odle Nature Park
+Appreciating nature at the heart of Puez–Geisler Nature Park

-The mission of Funes Nature Park House is not only to inform, but also to convey the geological, biological and cultural diversity found at Puez-Odle.
+The mission of the Nature Park House Puez-Geisler is not only to inform, but also to convey the geological, biological and cultural diversity found at Puez-Geisler Nature Park.
 In so doing, the hope is to raise enthusiasm in people of all ages – not only regarding the natural park’s beauty but also about those things for which it stands.

 In July and August, the Nature Park House is also open on Sundays.

 Special exhibition from May until October

 A wide variety of forest types have developed in South Tyrol, ranging from the sub-Mediterranean forest with downy oaks in the valley floor to larch and Swiss stone pine forests on the forest boundary.
 The exhibition takes you through these habitats with their unique flora and fauna.